 Bill of Rights Institute Teacher Council

-The Bill of Rights Institute is seeking applicants for the Institute Teacher Council.
-The application will be open from April 1-May 18, 2019.
-Applicants will be notified of their acceptance to the council on or before June 1, 2019.
+The Bill of Rights Institute for the 2019-2020 Teacher Council has closed.
+Applicants will be notified of their acceptance to the council on or before June 1, 2020.

 What is the Council?
 The council is comprised of a diverse group of 20-25 educators that assist the Institute in carrying out its mission in the following ways:

 - Advising the Institute on strategic initiatives by providing feedback on classroom resources and best practices in student learning